-Upper Darby, Philadelphia Information
+Upper Darby, Pennsylvania Information

 Located approximately 3 miles to the west of Philadelphia is the quiet and medium-sized town of Upper Darby Township, Pennsylvania.
 With a population of just over 80,000, this bustling suburb located along the Delaware River sits at the New Jersey border.
 The township is the 17th largest community in Pennsylvania.

-Upper Darby, Philadelphia Details
+Upper Darby, Pennsylvania Details

 Historically, Upper Darby was settled by the Swedish in 1653.
 Upon their arrival, these first European settlers famously introduced the area to the log cabin.
 One of these original cabins, now called The Lower Swedish Cabin, has become a main tourist attraction in the township.
 The “Swedish Cabin” as it is known to locals, is listed on the National Register of Historic Places and is designated with a Pennsylvania Historical Marker.